swiftlang/vscode-swift/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Required tests have been written
 - [ ] Documentation has been updated
 - [ ] Added an entry to CHANGELOG.md if applicable
-- [ ] Nightly tests run as part of CI job with `full-test-run` label set